 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at ULTRA.
+File closes at VERY HIGH.
 Book direct three months out for high season.
 Skip if quiet privacy matters; tent walls carry every sound.